 United States and Europe

-For questions regarding how to access and change your personal information visit http://www.opentable.com/ or contact customer support at 1-800-OPENTABLE.
+For questions about accessing, changing, or deleting your personal information, please visit http://www.opentable.com/ or contact customer support at 1-800-OPENTABLE.

 OpenTable is a participant in the U.S.-EU Safe Harbor program and the U.S.-Swiss Safe Harbor program.
 We have certified that we adhere to the U.S.-EU Safe Harbor Privacy Principles and U.S.-Swiss Safe Harbor Privacy Principles.
-For more information about the Safe Harbor program and to view our certification, visit the U.S. Department of Commerce’s Safe Harbor Web site.
+For more information about the Safe Harbor program and to view our certification, visit the U.S. Department of Commerce’s Safe Harbor website at www.export.gov/safeharbor.